 He recommended Vanguard for buy-and-hold investors because of their widely-respected and low-cost mutual funds; TradeKing for investors who want to trade a bit and not pay big commissions.
-His recommendations make sense to me, but I’m also going to throw in Zecco as an option for active traders with larger IRA balances (read on to see why).

 I definitely agree with Mike that if you’re going to invest in mutual funds for the long-term, Vanguard is the place to be.
 It’s where I’ll recommend my wife open an IRA, and eventually I’ll even get around to moving mine there, too.

 Vanguard has an incredible reputation for being on investors’ side, which is reflected by their costs—or lack thereof.
 By Vanguard’s calculation, their funds have an average expense ratio of 0.23% compared to an industry average ratio of 1.19%.
 That’s an annual saving of $96 per $10,000 invested.
 You can imagine how that adds up over the lifetime of your IRA.

 The downside to Vanguard is that most mutual funds require a $3,000 minimum investment.
 Probably not a problem if you want to open a rollover IRA, but the minimum may be discouraging if you want to start investing with smaller monthly contributions.
 Finally, Vanguard isn’t the place to invest if you’re going to make more than 25 trades per year.
 If you have less than $50,000 invested, your first 25 trades in a calendar year are $7 and all other trades are $20.
 (Trades get less expensive if you have more invested).
 Finally, all investors can trade Vanguard ETFs for free.